batsh-dev-team/Batsh/README.md

 This is a fork of Batsh with upgrades to build on more recent OCaml versions (buildable on OCaml 4.08.1).
 You can see the discussion thread which spawned this fork effort [here](https://discuss.ocaml.org/t/compiling-batsh/4700/).

-Note that I have made no effort in making sure the rest of README is still relevant/correct
+Note that I have made no effort in ensuring the rest of README is still relevant/correct

 ## Project description